 A flounder and red drum season-long points trail consisting of the five Inshore Challenge events below.

 A flounder and red drum tournament the weekend after Memorial Day weekend that is predicted to attract 50-75 boats and close to 200 participants.

 Topsail Inshore Challenge

-A flounder and red drum tournament in June that typically attracts 50-75 boats and close to 200 participants.
+A flounder and red drum tournament in late June that typically attracts 50-75 boats and close to 200 participants.